grame-cncm/faust/architecture/chaos-stratus/README.txt

     developer program

 * Connect your pedal to your computer via USB
-* Copy the installer zip file to the pedal using SCP.
+* Copy the installer zip file to the pedal using SCP or SFTP.
 Place it in the folder "/root"
 * Start an SSH terminal session with your pedal
 * Run the following commands in that session: